 Since 1984, the Center for Public History (CPH) at the University of Houston has been a leader in the field of public history in the city, the state of Texas, and the United States.
 The program, home to some 10 to 15 graduate students annually, administers a Masters in Public History and offers a minor in Public History for the MA and PhD in history.
-By 2013, grants, contracts, and internships under the auspices of CPH and its faculty have exceeded more than $3,000,000.
+By 2013, grants, contracts, and internships under the auspices of CPH and its faculty have exceeded more than $3,500,000.
 Martin Melosi is the CPH director.

 - Conducts research of scholarly value and community use for Houston and the larger region

 - Builds on its faculty's international reputations in numerous fields, including energy, environmental, policy, and urban history

 - Trains MA and PhD students in these fields and in public history

 - Collaborates with affiliated UH faculty from the Honors College, Center for Public Policy, Hilton College Archives, Hines College of Architecture, Bauer College of Business, College of Engineering, Law Center, Jack J. Valenti School of Communications, and MD Anderson Library

 Graduates of the program have been employed in various venues, such as the Smithsonian, the Bush Presidential Library, the U.S. Department of Defense, and at academic institutions across the country.